Launch Timeline

 What we're working on now

-We're assembling and interviewing a panel of recognized shoulder specialists from across the United States.
+We're expanding our panels of recognized specialists from across the United States for the next lists.

 Panel members are independently naming colleagues they would personally trust for their own shoulder surgery or for a family member.